About The Architect's Newspaper

 William Menking is an architectural historian, writer, critic, and curator of architecture and urbanism.
 He is professor of architecture, urbanism, and city planning at Pratt Institute and has lectured and taught at schools in the United States and Europe.
 He has been published in numerous architectural publications, anthologies, and museum catalogues.
 He has curated and organized international exhibitions on the visionary British architects Archigram, the Italian radical architects Superstudio, and contemporary English design, and he served as Commissioner of the U.S. pavilion at the 2008 Venice Biennale.
 He has participated in various juries including the 2006 and 2008 New York City AIA New Practices, 2007 and 2008 San Francisco AIA Honor Awards, and the 2007 Lumen awards for lighting.

-Matt Shaw, Senior Editor
+Matt Shaw, Executive Editor

 Matt Shaw is the founder and co-editor of Mockitecture, a half-manifesto/half-satire collection of architectural debauchery.
-He has worked for the Columbia Laboratory for Architectural Broadcasting (C-Lab), Storefront for Art and Architecture, Architizer, and been published in The Architectural Review, Beyond, Domus, and Icon.
-He wrote and researched two editions of the guidebook “Europe’s Top 100 Architecture” and “Design Schools” for Domus.
+He teaches critical writing at SCI-Arc, has worked for the Columbia Laboratory for Architectural Broadcasting (C-Lab), Storefront for Art and Architecture, Architizer, and been published in The Architectural Review, Beyond, Domus, and Icon.
+He wrote and researched two editions of the guidebook “Europe’s Top 100 Architecture and Design Schools” for Domus.
 Matt leads the experimental research group Critical Method Unit (CMU) at Syracuse University NYC Architecture Program and has been an invited critic at numerous schools including Yale University, Columbia University, and UCLA.